lazarevkristijan/lazarevkristijan/README.md

-KRISTIJAN, a 20 y/o, overfilled with enthusiasm & craving for success. <br />
+KRISTIJAN, a 20 year old, overfilled with enthusiasm & craving for success. <br />
 I accept every challenge as an opportunity for personal, professional growth & development. <br/>
 Love taking risks, improving my mind, my body & health, making life purposely uncomfortable to get the best out of it!